purduerov/X11-Embedded/README.md

 -solenoid runs only off of GPIO's

 -ESC's only run from stall to full forward i.e. 0-127 with 0 being stall and 127 being full forward

+-Only use the one's named (rebuild) any other has known issues